Life in 1973 – Part One

 At parties you’d be offered chunks of cheese and pineapple on cocktail sticks stuck into a half a melon that had been covered in tin foil.
 I always rather longed for the melon.
 Homemade beer was regrettably all the rage, along with freezing your own runner beans.
 The process was quite fun (we enjoyed sucking air out of the freezer bags with a straw) but the beans were stringy and disgusting.

 My family thought having to bring-a-bottle to parties was a great idea but we loathed the fact that cigarettes were smoked everywhere you went.
+Unless you were in the garden where abysmal furniture design spoilt the view.

 Dick Emery

-Colour televisions were only just beginning to arrive in people’s homes.
+Colour televisions were only just beginning to invade people’s homes.
 They were terribly expensive.
 We had to make do with our crackly black and white screen, watching Blue Peter, Animal Magic and Tony Hart presenting Vision On with cartoons such as Marine Boy until Childrens’ Television ended with The Magic Roundabout just before Daddy came home from the Works in time for the 6 O’Clock News.
+I then bored myself rigid watching Points West and Nationwide before It’s A Knockout.

 We were allowed to stay up to watch Dick Emery , Benny Hill, and ‘Titter ye not’, Frankie Howerd along with dramas such as The Onedin Line.
 There was one sit com starring Wendy Craig entitled Not in front of the Children, which of course we all wanted to watch.
 What influence did this have on our young minds?

 Mummy worked for HTV West presenting an afternoon programme called Women Only with Jan Jeeming.
 She also read the letters on Any Answers?, which was produced by BBC Radio Bristol by Carole Stone.
 I was so impressed – amazed – to meet a female radio producer.
+Carole was one of the few who worked her way up from being a BBC secretary to producing Any Questions.

 Women Only